Sorry! (game): Teams

 Players can elect to play the game in two teams of two.
 The team pairings are always colours on opposite sides of the board (i.e. Red and Yellow vs. Blue and Green).
 The game is then played as if two players had eight pawns each: for example, the yellow player may move a red pawn for any legal move.
 A 7 card could be split between a yellow pawn and a red one but can still be split between no more than two pieces.
-However, a partner's pawns are not "bump-proof": if yellow were to draw a Sorry! card with only red pawns on the board, or land on a red pawn's occupied space, yellow would have to bump its teammate.
+However, a partner's pawns are not immune to bumps: if yellow were to draw a Sorry! card with only red pawns on the board, or land on a red pawn's occupied space, yellow would have to bump its teammate.

-Once one of the partners has played all of their pieces into home, he continues to draw and play cards on their turn, if possible, for their partner.
+Once one of the partners has played all of their pieces into home, they continue to draw and play cards on their turn, if possible, for their partner.
 The first partnership to play all eight pieces in its home wins.